Shrubby Tororaro

 Plant Description

-Shrubby Tororaro (Muehlenbeckia astonii), also known as Wiggy Wig Bush, is a distinctive deciduous shrub endemic to New Zealand.
+Shrubby Tororaro ( Muehlenbeckia astonii ), also known as Wiggy Wig Bush, is a distinctive deciduous shrub endemic to New Zealand Discover more about native trees.
 It is characterized by its dense, tangled mass of wiry, zig-zagging branches, which are often orange or maroon-black.
 The shrub bears small, bright green, heart-shaped leaves, typically 2-15mm wide, which often have a dent at the tip.
 Unlike most New Zealand plants, it is leafless in winter.
 In summer, it produces small green or white flowers, followed by translucent white berries with a prominent dull black, rugose nut in autumn.
 These fruits are edible and attract birds and lizards.
 It can grow up to 4 meters tall and wide, forming a sculptural shape.

 Quick Facts